Minnie was active at the Poplar Run Church near Normalville, and in May 1892, at age 16, was elected librarian of its Sunday School.

 In the mid-1930s, Jacob and his family were named in family history studies being conducted by Otto Roosevelt Younkin of Masontown, PA.
 The research was in connection with the National Younkin Home-Coming Reunions being held in Kingwood, Somerset County, and which drew more than 1,000 people a year during the heart of the Great Depression.

-Jacob outlived Minnie by more than three decades, and is seen here cutting a birthday cake.
+Jacob outlived Minnie by more than three decades.
 He held strong political beliefs and voted in every local election.
 A column in the Connellsville Daily Courier in November 1959 opined on the following:

 He passed away on Dec.
 30, 1963, and is buried in the Sparks Cemetery.
 While thought to have been age 91 at death, a family story says that he was actually 99, and had he lived just a few more months would have turned 100.